Nutrient neutrality advice in the Lenham area

 Planning applications or proposals

-In July 2020, Natural England issued water quality advice that had an immediate impact on planning applications for new homes in Lenham and Boughton Malherbe Parishes.
-The river system of the Stour Valley river catchment area is in Lenham.
-Part of the upper section of the Great Stour is in Maidstone Borough.
-Additional advice was issued by Natural England in November 2020.
+In July 2020, Natural England provided advice about water quality.
+This advice immediately affected planning applications for new homes in the parishes of Lenham and Boughton Malherbe.
+The Stour Valley river catchment area runs through Lenham, and part of the upper Great Stour river is within Maidstone Borough.

-A comprehensive review of the advice was issued in March 2022.
+Natural England issued additional advice in November 2020.
+A full review of all the advice was published in March 2022.

 Water quality advice

 An assessment must be completed before new housing or development can be approved.
-It will identify if the development will have significant adverse impact on water quality in the River Stour catchment.
+It will assess if development could harm water quality in the River Stour catchment.

-The assessment includes mitigation measures to ensure the new development will not harm the water quality at Stodmarsh.
-It measures nitrogen and phosphorus discharges and it is called 'nutrient neutrality'.
+The assessment includes steps to reduce any harm to water quality at Stodmarsh.
+It checks the amount of nitrogen and phosphorus released by the development.
+This process is called 'nutrient neutrality'.

 The Stodmarsh Nature Reserve is protected under European Law and is managed by Natural England.
 Natural England has identified that the water quality in the lakes has deteriorated.
 The water quality targets have also recently been tightened.